whoisYoges/website/content/about.md

 ## About Me

 Hello!
-I'm Yogesh Lamichhane, a passionate IT professional with a diverse skill set and a strong focus on Linux server administration, DevOps, and web infrastructure management.
-With years of experience in the field, I thrive on the challenges of optimizing systems, ensuring seamless deployments, and providing top-notch IT solutions to businesses of all sizes.
+I'm Yogesh Lamichhane, a passionate IT professional with a diverse skill set and a strong focus on Linux server administration, DevOps, Cloud technologies and web infrastructure management.
+With 2+ years of experience in the field, I thrive on the challenges of optimizing systems, ensuring seamless deployments, and providing top-notch IT solutions to businesses of all sizes.

 ### Expertise